tarwn/lessthandot-hugo/blogs/content/posts/2010-05-28-virtual-lab-creating-a-2008-r2-domain-co.md

   <a href="http://tiernok.com/LTDBlog/BasicDC/10_setup.png" title="View Fullsize" target="_blank"><img src="http://tiernok.com/LTDBlog/BasicDC/10_setup.png" alt="DCPromo" /></a><br /> DCPromo &#8211; NetBIOS Name
 </div>

-Next we&#8217;ll set the functional level of our forest.
+Next we'll set the functional level of our forest.
 The functional level defines the maximum level (and feature set) that our forest will support.
 When installing additional DCs in an existing forest or creating a business domain that you intend to support over the next ten years, this needs to be a well thought out decision.
 When installing in a virtual lab we will of course pick the highest possible level in less time than it took to write this paragraph.

 <div class="screenshot">
   <a href="http://tiernok.com/LTDBlog/BasicDC/11_setup.png" title="View Fullsize" target="_blank"><img src="http://tiernok.com/LTDBlog/BasicDC/11_setup.png" alt="DCPromo" /></a><br /> DCPromo &#8211; Functional Level
 </div>

 <div class="hint">
-  One of the best reasons for using 2008 R2 mode is the new &#8220;Recycle Bin&#8221; option.
+  One of the best reasons for using 2008 R2 mode is the new “Recycle Bin” option.
 This option keeps deleted entries in memory and provides an option to restore them, providing a bit of a safety net and reducing the potential for having to use the AD Recovery Mode to recover a deleted set of accounts or objects.
 </div>

 <div class="mylab">
   Actually the Recycle Bin option worries me.
 I like admins (and myself) to be a little scared of their tools and nothing says scared like remembering that time you accidentally deleted something and spent recovering it manually.
 Oh well.
 </div>

 After another quick scan of the network will tell us if DNS is available and supports the necessary capabilities for the domain controller.
-In this case, since we are installing a primary DC, I&#8217;m going to suggest we install DNS on the same server.
+In this case, since we are installing a primary DC, I'm going to suggest we install DNS on the same server.

 <div class="screenshot">
   <a href="http://tiernok.com/LTDBlog/BasicDC/12_setup.png" title="View Fullsize" target="_blank"><img src="http://tiernok.com/LTDBlog/BasicDC/12_setup.png" alt="DCPromo" /></a><br /> DCPromo &#8211; DNS